 Luggage storage in Paris

-Luggage storage facilities are scattered all around Paris, usually close to train and bus stations.
-Storage starts at €5 per day.
-You must book it in advance.
-BagBnB is a good place to look.
+Luggage storage facilities are usually close to train and bus stations.
+Storage starts at €5 per day and must be booked in advance.

 Other useful tips